-Quarto Press’s series Little People Big Dreams by Maria Isabel Sánchez Vegara and illustrated by various artists is a nonfiction first biography picture book series that can not just be read-aloud books for preschoolers but also nonfiction reading choices for readers ages 6 to 9.
+Quarto Press’s series Little People, Big Dreams biographies by Maria Isabel Sánchez Vegara and illustrated by various artists is a nonfiction first biography picture book series that can not just be read-aloud books for preschoolers but also nonfiction reading choices for readers ages 6 to 9.

 When I worked as a literacy trainer in K-12 classrooms, the hardest books to find for students and teachers were good, beginning nonfiction books for early readers

-Which is why I want to make sure you know about the Little People, Big Dreams series.
+Which is why I want to make sure you know about the Little People, Big Dreams biographies picture books.

 This fills a big gap for early readers — and for preschoolers who want to learn about famous people, too.